arianehanbi/databricks/README.md

 <br>

 # Create Table
-Create table using the Parquet file format, Parquet is an open-source, column-based file format.
+- Create table using the Parquet file format.
+**Parquet** is an open-source, column-based file format.
 You can specify how you want your table to be written with the USING keyword.
 ```
 CREATE TABLE People10M
 USING parquet OPTIONS (